Application permission model

 Read and write

 This permission level permits read and write access to Twitter resources, including the ability to read a user’s Tweets, home timeline, and profile information; and to post Tweets, follow users, or update elements of a user’s profile information.
-It does not allow access to read or send Direct Messages.
+It also allows write access to send Direct Messages on behalf of a user (POST direct_messages/events/new) but does not provide the ability to read or delete Direct Messages.

 Read, write and access Direct Messages

-This permission level adds the ability to read and send Direct Messages on behalf of a user.
+This permission level includes access to all of the above and adds the ability to read and delete Direct Messages on behalf of a user.

 Additional: Request email address